IPL 9: Mumbai Indians' batting is in order now, says Rohit Sharma

-Six-wicket win over RCB at Wankhede is proof that Mumbai Indians have found a settled batting combination after initial experiments, insists skipper
+Six-wicket win over Royal Challengers Bangalore at Wankhede is proof that Mumbai Indians have found a settled batting combination after initial experiments, insists skipper

 One of the reasons for Mumbai Indians taking more time than other Indian Premier League teams to figure out their winning combination is their theory of playing two foreign seamers and two foreign batsmen.